Are you planning to get a second dog for your husky? In this article, I have shared the list of dogs that get along with huskies.

 4. German Shepherd

-German shepherds are quite different from huskies, still, they are considered as a great companion for huskies.
+German shepherds are quite different from huskies, still, they are considered a great companion for huskies.
 In terms of size, intelligence, and trainability, huskies and germans are different from each other.

 The common between these two is they have a friendly and affectionate nature.